lilibaker/data-science-S2023/challenges/c04-gapminder-assignment.md

 - Oceania tends to have the highest gdp per capita as the entirety of the boxplot is greater than that of the other continents, excluding outliers.
-Additionally, Europe appears to have the largest interquartile range, while Oceania has the smallest.
+Additionally, Asia appears to have the largest interquartile range, while Oceania has the smallest.

 **Difficulties & Approaches**: